joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/12/15/opinion/hanukkah-attack-sydney-australia.html

 **The NBA Cup has become Wemby's world**\
-`This is becoming Wemby's world, and as he warned a year and a half ago, "everywhere" should be worried.`\
+`After Wembanyama helped end Oklahoma City's winning streak, "everywhere" should start to be worried.`\
 https://nytimes.com/athletic/6890861/2025/12/15/victor-wembanyama-spurs-nba-cup-thunder-knicks/

 **‘Don’t Feed the Pig’: The Anti-Corruption Call That Helped Topple a Government**\